Late Implantation – How It Affects Pregnancy

 When to Consult a Doctor

-Your doctor will not be able to tell you when your embryo will implant itself to your uterus walls, nor will she be able to say why it is happening.
+Your doctor will not be able to tell you when your embryo will implant itself in your uterus walls, nor will she be able to say why it is happening.
 More research in this field needs to be done to provide exact answers to these questions.
 Trying to find out if a miscarriage has occurred due to late implantation is also not possible at this time.
 However, if you are suffering from another issue that could be causing difficulty in conceiving or resulting in miscarriage, your doctor will be able to help you identify and treat it.

 FAQs